andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

 To some, a watch is used to gain confidence.
 Or they have to spend some money to be motivated to make some more.
 Or they want other

-To me, a watch is an art piece.
-Nothing about a watch is necessary.
-It was useful 50 years ago, but not anymore.
-There is nothing rational about watches.

-I've always hated materialism and still do.
-If you get enjoyment from owning 20 pairs if anything, I dont get it.
-And watches have always been on the top of that list for me.
-But watches are actually cool

 Companion item.
 Once you reach a certain milestone in life, you get another one that you like.
 And then in 50 years, you can look at your collection, and each watch will feel like an old friend.

-Objects can take on emotional significance.
-Yes, it mostly is influenced by the branding of the company. so they induced this feeling that "if I become the CEO, then I should have a Rolex"

 They keep on ticking.
 Everything is disposable, and even built with planned obsolescence